cyrusn/eDictation/server/README.md

 	+ admin
 - `admin` can add or remove vocabulary
 - test
-	+ loop all the vocabulary
-	+ shuffle questions
-	+ if `noOfCurrentCorrectAnswer` is less the 80% of total no of answered question.
-		* then test will restart.
 - marking system
 - generate report
 - create database for vocabulary